FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-05/01-intro-to-mongo.md

 We are going to use similar commands with a much larger data set.
 Head over to https://github.com/redacademy/adp-mongo-project and clone down the repo.
 From there answer each of the questions in the README.

+Head to this [link]( https://raw.githubusercontent.com/mongodb/docs-assets/primer-dataset/primer-dataset.json) and save the json with the filename primer-dataset.json

 ## Resources
 - https://www.mongodb.com/nosql-explained
 - https://www.sitepoint.com/sql-vs-nosql-differences/
 - http://www.querymongo.com/
 - http://openmymind.net/mongodb.pdf

-## PROJECT
-Head to this [link]( https://raw.githubusercontent.com/mongodb/docs-assets/primer-dataset/primer-dataset.json) and save the json with the filename primer-dataset.json